 There are lots of ways you can remain involved with our pilgrimage in the UK.
 We hold a pilgrimage Reunion Mass each year.
 Details of the date and venue can be found in your handbook or in the Events section of this website.
 We also host a Hotel Group Reunion organised after the pilgrimage by our leadership team.

-Our Prayer Network is great way to connect with members of our pilgrimage family, allowing pilgrims to continue praying for one another throughout the year.
-If you would like to join us please email: firstname.lastname@example.org.
+Our Prayer Network is a great way to connect with members of our pilgrimage family, allowing pilgrims to continue praying for one another throughout the year.
+If you would like to join us please E: firstname.lastname@example.org .
 We also have an annual parish collection organised by parish representatives to raise funds which enable people to travel to Lourdes.
-If you would like to become a parish rep, please contact our Pilgrimage Office who will be happy to help.
+If you would like to become a parish rep, please contact the Pilgrimage Office who will be happy to help; E: email@example.com.

 Pilgrim is someone who requires no additional assistance and is not joining the pilgrimage as a member of the Hospitalité.
 An Assisted Pilgrim is someone who needs some degree of assistance – this might be someone to push their wheelchair through to someone requiring 24 hour care.

-A Helper is someone aged between 17 and 75 who is registered and DBS checked for their role in Lourdes.
+A Helper is someone aged 18+ who is registered and DBS checked for their role in Lourdes.

 Orangeshirts are primary-aged children who have made their First Holy Communion, usually those in years 3,4, and 5.